1coderookie/KobraGoNeoInsights/docs/printserver.md

 So having the possibility to not only send gcode commands directly to the printer for e.g. executing a PID tuning but also to use certain plugins or additional hardware to e.g. monitor the printing process isn't the worst idea.
 In case you're already using some kind of home automation software, you could also send yourself a fancy notification when the printing process is done.
 Sounds tempting?
-Ok, so you'd need additional hardware for that to run the desired software on. *If you want to use Klipper with your printer you'd need additional hardware to run Klipper and e.g. Mainsail on it anyway.* So let's have a look what might be an interesting and reasonable priced solution for that first.
+Ok, so you'd need additional hardware for that to run the desired software on. *If you want to use Klipper firmware with your printer you'd need additional hardware to run Klipper and e.g. Mainsail on it anyway.* So let's have a look what might be an interesting and reasonable priced solution for that first.

 ## Hardware